 Enter to win a Chelsea Pitch Owners share as CIA supports the CPO.

-Two lucky CIA members will win a Chelsea Pitch Owner share of Stamford Bridge and the Chelsea FC name by entering our FREE on line contest by the Arsenal match on January 19th.
+The CIA members only contest will provide the lucky winner with a Chelsea Pitch Owner share of Stamford Bridge and the Chelsea FC name by entering our FREE on line contest by March 17th.

 The CPO has owned the grounds and name Chelsea FC since 1997 to ensure that the club and name can not move without the approval of Chelsea supporters.
 As part of that structure, the CPO pays Chelsea FC annually and needs to add members each year to maintain a positive cash flow.
 You can learn more about the CPO below.

 Chelsea in America are proud to support the CPO and, as such, are purchasing a share for one lucky member.
 The winner will own a share of Stamford Bridge!

 • MUST answer the EPL Titles question correctly.

 • Winner must be a current Chelsea in America member.

 • Limit ONE entry per member; making multiple entries will result in elimination from contest.